JimSadler/Essex-Accessibility-Knowledge/Testing_and_Developing_With_a11y.md

 ### Headings

-Users can navigate an application through headings.
+Users can navigate an application using headings.
 Having descriptive headings for every section makes it easier for users to predict the content of each section.
-When it comes to headings there are some recommended accessibility practices:
+When it comes to headings there are some recommended best practices for a11y:

-1. Nest headings in their ranking order.
+1. Implement headings in their ranking order.

 2. there needs to be at least one h1 on a page that describes the page.